ay701/Coding_Challenges/README.md

 # Coding_Challenges

-All solutions are based on own original algorithms
+All solutions are based on own approach, original algorithms

-Nothing is perfect, I keep polishing.
+Nothing is perfect, I keep polishing, organic is the rule :)

 Welcome better solutions: ay701@nyu.edu